5 min read

 The Foil Trap

 One common misconception is that tightly wrapping meat in foil during resting helps retain heat.
-While this is partially true, it can actually work against you by causing the meat to continue cooking (carryover cooking) and preventing moisture from evaporating properly.
+While it does retain heat, it can actually work against you by causing the meat to continue cooking (carryover cooking) and by trapping steam against the bark, softening it.
 This often results in a texture that's closer to steamed than grilled.

-Instead, tent the meat loosely with foil, creating a microenvironment that retains some heat while allowing excess steam to escape.
+Instead, tent the meat loosely with foil or butcher paper, creating a micro-environment that retains some heat while allowing excess steam to escape.

 The Serial Checker

-While monitoring temperature is important, repeatedly puncturing the meat with a thermometer creates escape routes for those precious juices.
+While monitoring temperature is important, repeatedly puncturing the meat with a thermometer during the rest period creates escape routes for those precious, newly redistributed juices.
 Remember: each hole is a potential leak.
-Take initial readings when the meat comes off the grill, then limit additional checks to one or two at most.
+Take your initial reading when the meat comes off the heat, then limit additional checks to one or two at most before slicing.

-1. Remove the meat from the smoker/grill when internal temperature reaches 195°F-200°F
+1. Prep: Remove the meat from the smoker/grill when it hits its target internal temperature (usually 195∘F–205∘F).

-This technique creates a gentle temperature decline that maximizes tenderness.
-I've personally used this method for several neighborhood cookouts, and the improvement in texture is remarkable.
+This technique creates an incredibly gentle temperature decline that maximizes tenderness and ensures the meat is still piping hot when you slice it.
+I've personally used this method for several neighborhood cookouts, and the improvement in texture and juiciness is remarkable.

 Invest in a quality cutting board with juice grooves.
-These channels catch the inevitable juices that escape during resting and carving, allowing you to collect and pour them back over the sliced meat for maximum flavor.
+These channels catch the inevitable flavorful run-off that escapes during resting and carving, allowing you to easily collect and pour them back over the sliced meat for maximum moisture and flavor.

 Conclusion: Patience Yields Perfection